Ahmad-Alsaleh/Autonomous-Robotics/README.md

 ## Technologies Used

-The homework and projects are implemented using Python and the following libraries:
+The assignments and projects are implemented using Python and the following libraries:

 - [OpenCV](https://opencv.org/): Used for real-time computer vision to read and manipulate images and videos.
 - [NumPy](https://numpy.org/): Used for numerical computations in Python.
 - [PyTorch](https://pytorch.org/): An open-source machine learning library used to create and train the neural network.
 - [Matplotlib](https://matplotlib.org/): Used for creating static, animated, and interactive visualizations in Python.
 - [Scikit-learn](https://scikit-learn.org/stable/): A machine learning library in Python.
 It features various classification, regression and clustering algorithms.
+- [YOLOv5](https://github.com/ultralytics/yolov5): State-of-the-art open-source object detection model from Ultralytics.

 ## Installation & Usage